Preparation

 A calm, clean start leads to a better heal.

-A tattoo involves controlled skin trauma.
-How you prepare—sleep, hydration, skin condition, and medication choices—can affect bleeding, comfort, line clarity, and overall healing quality.
+How you prepare—sleep, hydration, skin condition, and medication awareness—can directly affect bleeding, comfort, line clarity, and overall healing quality.

-If you have medical conditions or take prescription medications, please consult your healthcare provider.
+This guide is educational and not medical advice.
+If you have any medical conditions or take prescription medications, please consult your healthcare provider prior to your appointment.

 Table of Contents

-Quick Checklist
+1. Quick Checklist

 Before your appointment: